TheTurtleStudio/Nebworking/README.md

 <h1 align="center" style="font-weight: bold;">Nebworking</h1>

-<p align="center">A multi-threaded client/server networking framework built on the Python socket library.
+<p align="center">An event-based client/server networking framework built on the Python socket library.
 Designed to implement networking into your projects as easily and quickly as possible whilst still staying robust and capable.</p>